 Sony Xperia Z2 Tablet full review

-Sony Xperia Z2 Tablet: UK price
+iPad Air vs Xperia Z2 Tablet comparison: UK price

-Xperia Z2 Tablet review: build quality, design
+iPad Air vs Xperia Z2 Tablet comparison: build quality, design

 It's exceptionally thin, too, at just 6.4mm.
-Again, that's thinner than the iPad Air and any other 7in or 10in tablet you can name.
+Again, that's thinner than the iPad Air (and any other 7in or 10in tablet you can name).